-The concept links to a FLITLITS JUNIOR edition that serves the needs of pupils aged 7+, with both concepts acting as stand alone or as complementary, one to the other.
+The concept links to a FLITLITS JUNIOR edition, with both concepts acting as stand alone or as complementary, one to the other.
 This offers bespoke opportunities in terms of choices that satisfy a range of needs and abilities within classrooms, homes and libraries.

 A MAP of the ethereal setting has been integral to the project since its inception and the material has been successfully piloted at schools in the U.K. and beyond.